 Keep a copy o n the bookshelf in your office to use as a handy reference guide.
-Or, consider taking a the digital version with you to your favourite coffee shop on your phone, tablet, or laptop for some lesson planning on the go.
+Or, consider taking a the digital version with you to your favourite coffee shop on your phone, tablet, or laptop for teachers for some lesson planning on the go.

 Yes, it really is that easy to have better English classes.
 Head over to Amazon to pick yourself up a copy of the book today, but only if you want some serious ESL teaching awesome in your life:

 Have your Say about ESL Months of the Year

 Do you have any tips or tricks for teaching the months of the year to English learners?
 Please leave a comment below.
 We’d love to hear from you.